zrrrzzt/gun-restrict-examples/README.md

 cd into directory and run ```npm install```

-Now open 4 terminals and follow the instructions
+Now open 3 terminals and follow the instructions

 ### Terminal 1

-Start the gunserver with restricted put
+Start the gun server with restricted put

 ```bash
 $ npm run restricted-put